iandorsey00/geodata/README.md

 * Support for the following will be added:
   * Looking up data profiles for a geography
+* Searching through geographies (not requiring the place string to be entered exactly)
 * Improve documentation

 ## Comparing demographic similarity: Types of PlaceVectors